At Just Rs 3,999/- (All inclusive)

 Unilex being the professionally managed firm provides Partnership Firm registration within 4 to 5 working days, subject to government processing time.
 Our professionals help in estimating the cost of Partnership Firm registration, document required for Partnership Firm and hassle free procedure for Partnership Firm registration.

 Advantages of Partnership Firm

-Due the more number of members the partnership firm has larger resources for the business operations as compared to sole proprietorship.
+With a number of members, the partnership firm is able to collect larger resources for its business operations as compared to sole proprietorship.